2012–13 Big Ten Conference men's basketball season: CollegeInsider.com Postseason tournament

-2013 NBA Draft
+2013 NBA draft

 Junior Deshaun Thomas declared for the draft on April 5.
 On April 9, junior Oladipo entered the draft.
 On April 10 sophomore Zeller announced plans to enter the draft.
 On April 14, sophomore Burke entered the Draft.
 On April 17, Hardaway declared for the NBA draft.
 Those 5 first team All-Big Ten selections were the only players from the conference to declare early for the NBA draft.
 Burke, Hardaway, Trevor Mbakwe, Oladipo, Brandon Paul, Thomas, and Zeller were among the 60 players invited to the 2013 NBA Draft Combine.
 The following all-conference selections were listed as seniors: Jared Berggren, Mbakwe, Paul, Christian Watford and D. J. Richardson.

-Victor Oladipo (2nd), Cody Zeller (4th) and Burke (9th) combined to give the Big Ten its first top ten trio since the 1990 NBA Draft.
-Hardaway (24th) joined his father (14th in 1989 NBA Draft) as a first round selection.
+Victor Oladipo (2nd), Cody Zeller (4th) and Burke (9th) combined to give the Big Ten its first top ten trio since the 1990 NBA draft.
+Hardaway (24th) joined his father (14th in 1989 NBA draft) as a first round selection.

+The following trades involving drafted players were made on the day of the draft.